vijayrnadar/katas2023/ReadMe.md

 ### 8.2.2.
 Context

 The system needs to be scalable and low latency.
-Reservation system spread accorss multiple domain and compelxity will grow.
-We are looking for an architectural pattern to improve performance of query execution and there by latency will be improved.
+Reservation systems spread across multiple domains and complexity will grow.
+We are looking for an architectural pattern to improve the performance of query execution and their latency will be improved.

 ### 8.2.3.
 Decision

 After careful evaluation and consideration, we have decided to adopt the Command Query Responsibility Segregation (CQRS) architectural pattern as part of our system architecture.
 This decision is based on the following factors:
 - CQRS devotes a single model to executing operations that modify the system’s state (system commands).
-- Syncronous Projecting Read Models
+- Synchronous Projecting Read Models
 ![Alt text](ProjectionEngineReadModel.png)
   - Improves the read query performance and overall application performance
   - The synchronous projection method makes it trivial to add new projections and regenerate existing ones from scratch.
 - CQRS allows us to scale the command and query sides independently.
 This is crucial for handling increasing workloads and ensuring optimal system performance.
-- To leverage perfrmance benifit of search index for full text search, and prerendered flat files for fast data retrieval
+- To leverage the performance benefit of search index for full-text search, and prerendered flat files for fast data retrieval
 ### 8.2.4.
 Consequences

 The decision to adopt CQRS has the following consequences: